 Why is sprawl bad?
 Urban sprawl has multiple economic costs, including increased travel costs; decreased economic vitality of urban centres; increased tax burdens due to more expensive road and utility construction and maintenance; increased car use leading to higher air pollution and increased health care costs for diseases like asthma, and loss of productive farmland and natural lands that support tourism.

 Two-thirds of all Green Belt land is in agricultural use.
-This is a vital economic resource for food security and soil protection.
+[About one-third of London’s Green Belt] This is a vital economic resource for food security and soil protection.

 The list of newly-understood benefits is long and keeps growing.
 You can probably add some of your own!
 This list includes:

 - Recreation, sport, health Green Belt protection has ensured Londoners enjoy open land and countryside in and near the city.
 Many areas of Green Belt are country parks or playing fields, they support sport and recreation, tourism and health – including reducing stress by providing peaceful, breathing spaces and 9,899km of public rights of way

 - Eco-system benefits Different types of open land provide multiple eco-system benefits which include urban cooling, improved air quality, flood protection and carbon absorption (especially woodland areas), as well as local food production.
 They also provide varied habitat to sustain wildlife.

 - Future proofing As London grows into a higher density city, so more people come to rely on protected green spaces for the many benefits they provide.
 Land protection policy recognises that these protected lands may be, and in fact stipulates that they should be, enhanced to provide more benefits in future.